Dental, Foot, & Skin Care

 - Poor Blood Flow – Uncontrolled diabetes management can affect the heart and vascular system.
-Problems arise when not enough blood flows to your legs and feet, and as a result, cuts, sores and infections cannot heal.
+Problems arise when not enough blood flows to the legs and feet, and as a result, cuts, sores and infections cannot heal.
 The medical term for this problem is peripheral vascular disease (PVD).
-Compounded with smoking makes this disease much worse.
+Compounded with smoking, this disease can be much worse.

 - Dry Skin – Dry skin is a problem for those living with diabetes and often time leads to cracks in the skin.